JasperFx/lamar/documentation/documentation/compilation/assemblygenerator.md

 <!--title:Compiling Code with AssemblyGenerator-->

 <[info]>
-The Lamar team thinks most users will use the <[linkto:;"Frame" model]> to generate and compile code, but you might very well wish to bypass that admittedly complicated model and just use the inner utility classes that are shown in this page.
+The Lamar team thinks most users will use the <[linkto:documentation/compilation/frames;title="Frames" model]> to generate and compile code, but you might very well wish to bypass that admittedly complicated model and just use the inner utility classes that are shown in this page.
 <[/info]>